DZD-eV-Diabetes-Research/atlas-testing-docker/README.md

 Have a look into the `.env` file and adapt it to you needs.

+You maybe want to copy some Athena Vocabulary exports CSVs into the directory `./athena-vocab/`

 ## First time start

 - Pull the up2date docker images